Non-simple systoles on random hyperbolic surfaces for large genus: Upper bound

-Then the conclusion follows by taking a summation over all possible $(\gamma_1,\gamma_2,\gamma_3)$'s satisfying \eqref{condition s121}.
-This completes the proof. \end{proof} \begin{rem*} The coefficient $200$ in the proof of Lemma \ref{lemma121} comes from the symmetry of the three boundary components of a pair of pants, the symmetry of $\Gamma_1$ and $\Gamma_2$, and is not essential.
-What we need is a universal positive constant. \end{rem*} \begin{lemma} For $X\in\M_g$ and $L>1$,
+Together with \eqref{count-s1}, one may complete the proof. \end{proof} \begin{rem*} The coefficient $200$ in the proof of Lemma \ref{lemma121} comes from the symmetry of the three boundary components of a pair of pants, the symmetry of $\Gamma_1$ and $\Gamma_2$, and is not essential.
+What we need is a universal positive constant. \end{rem*} \begin{lemma} For compact hyperbolic surface $X\in\M_g$ and $L>1$,